 The School of Physics & Astronomy is one of the leading Physics departments in the UK.

-PHYESTA, the joint School of Physics & Astronomy between the universities of Edinburgh and St Andrews, was ranked 4th in the UK out of 41 submissions in the REF-2014 listing, with 96% of our research outputs measured as 4*/3* (world-leading/internationally excellent).
+The School of Physics & Astronomy was ranked 4th in the UK (jointly with the University of St Andrews) out of 41 submissions in the REF-2014 listing, with 96% of our research outputs measured as 4*/3* (world-leading/internationally excellent).

 Our performance on quality was even better; we were ranked 3rd in the UK.
 This confirms the exceptional performance of our staff, our excellent facilities, and our world-leading research.